Kenova, West Virginia

-Kenova is a city in Wayne County, West Virginia, United States, situated at the confluence of the Ohio and Big Sandy Rivers.
-Located near a tristate border, the city's name is a portmanteau of Kentucky, Ohio, and Virginia (Va).
-Founded in 1859 but not incorporated until 1894, the town's early history and development was centered on the railroad industry.
+Kenova is a city in Wayne County, West Virginia, United States, situated at the confluence of the Ohio and Big Sandy rivers.
+The city's name is a portmanteau of Kentucky, Ohio, and Virginia (Va), owing to its location where the three states met before the creation of West Virginia.
+The population was 3,030 at the 2020 census.
+It is part of the Huntington–Ashland metropolitan area.
+Kenova was also formerly known as Morganza and Virginia Point.

+History

+Founded in 1858, but not incorporated until 1894, the town's early history and development was centered on the railroad industry.
 It is home to a major Norfolk Southern Ohio River Bridge.
 CSX Transportation's former Chesapeake and Ohio Kanawha Subdivision travels through the town as well.

-The population was 3,030 at the 2020 census.
-Kenova is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-As of the 2010 census, the MSA had a population of 287,702.
-New definitions from February 28, 2013 placed the population at 363,000.

 The city is also near the site of the Southern Airways Flight 932 aviation disaster.
 In 1970, a plane carrying the Marshall University football team crashed on a hillside on approach to the Tri-State Airport, killing all on board.
 A movie about the tragedy, We Are Marshall, was released in 2006.